tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

 The asset issuer will also draft and publish the [contract constitution].
 The constitution defines _how_ a contract is run, and defines the conditions under which the terms of the constitution can be changed.

+### The Constitution Committee
+[constitution committee]: #constitution_committee
+[CC]: #cc

+The [asset issuer] will in the creation of the [contract constitution] nominate a key or set of keys to "own" the asset and control all things related to _how_ the contract is run.
+They are known as the [constitution committee] (CC)

+The CC has the power to change anything inside of the [contract constitution].
+In many cases, the CC will simply be the [asset issuer].
+However, allowing the CC to differ from the asset issuer enables a number of other use-cases such as a DAO, a nominated list of keys, etc.

 ### The role of validator nodes
 [validator node]: #the-role-of-validator-nodes